 Actually, not at all.
-Dr. Miller uses a computerized instrument called the proadjuster to provide gentle adjustments that is much less aggressive than the manual twisting turning and cracking adjustments.
+Our doctors use a computerized instrument called the ProAdjuster to provide gentle adjustments that is much less aggressive than the manual twisting, turning, and cracking adjustments.

 What kind of training do chiropractors have?

 The educational requirements of a chiropractic physician are 9 years of total education, equivalent to medical school.
 This includes 4 years of pre-medical undergraduate education followed by an additional 5 years of post graduate/doctoral education at an accredited chiropractic college.
 Once accepted in chiropractic school, students undergo intensive classroom and clinical hands-on training averaging 32-36 credit hour trimesters.
 In some areas such as anatomy, physiology, nutrition, rehabilitation, and public health, chiropractic physicians receive more intensive education than medical doctors.
 As part of their professional training in their last year, chiropractors must complete a minimum of a one-year clinical-based internship program dealing with actual hands-on patient care.

 Following graduatio,n chiropractic physicians must pass their state licensing board and the NBCE, the National Board of Chiropractic Examiners, a distinguished honor.
 Dr. Miller became a board-certified chiropractic physician in 2005, following graduation.

 Once board-certified, chiropractic physicians must meet yearly continuing education requirements to maintain their licensure.